suyash16999/suyash16999.github.io/_pages/cv.md

 Education
 ======

+* Ph.D in Computer Engineering, The University of Texas at Austin, Present

+* M.S. in Electrical and Computer Engineering, Northeastern University, Dec 2023

 * B.Tech. in Electronics Engineering, VJTI, 2021
-* M.S. in Electrical and Computer Engineering, Northeastern University, Dec 2023 (expected)
-* Ph.D in Computer Engineering, Northeastern University, 2027 (expected)

 Work experience
 ======